neilm-fourjs/ws_heartbeat/README.md

 * exit   : stops the services and should reply 'Stopped'
 * info   : reply is a JSON string.

+**NOTE:** The 'info' request can also take a parameter of 'db' and it will attempt to connect to that database, ie:

 ## Examples

-The 'info' request can also take a parameter of 'db' and it will attempt to connect to that database, ie:

 https://_server_/_gas alias_/ws/r/ws_heartbeat/HeartBeat/info
 ```